Axon

 Articles, essays, papers and other scholarly contributions are peer reviewed.
 The reviewing process is double blind, so that neither author(s) nor reviewers should know of the others’ identities at any time.

-The journal does not, as a rule, publish short fiction or excerpts from longer fictional works, but creative work other than poems will be accepted for refereeing if they make a distinctive contribution to knowledge that extends the current scholarly literature in the field and are accompanied by a 250-word exegetical statement for publication.
+The journal does not, as a rule, publish short fiction or excerpts from longer fictional works, but creative work other than poems will be accepted for refereeing if they make a distinctive contribution to knowledge that extends the current scholarly literature in the field and are accompanied by a short contextual statement (250-500 words) for publication.
 The statement should indicate the research significance of the creative piece and will draw on a sound framework of methodology and scholarship relevant to the work’s topic.

 All papers and other contributions to Axon: Creative Explorations will be vetted for final acceptance by the journal’s editors.
 If you are unfamiliar with the kind and quality of contributions, including the scholarly standards of papers, published in the journal, please read recent issues.